Methods

 Right parameter: return type

-defines multiple return values of string
+(string, int) defines multiple return values of string and integer types.

 More Examples